NWChemEx/PluginPlay/dox/mainpage.md

 their libraries discoverable/usable with the SDE, but don't care about the internals of the SDE more than they need to.

+- [Using ModuleBase and Property](@ref using_modules) Introduction to the two classes representing the bulk of the SDE's module system.
+- [Writing a Module](@ref writing_a_module) short tutorial focusing on the key steps required to write a new module.

 Understanding the SDE
 ---------------------